aleics/starplot-rs/README.md

     $ ./main
 ```

-You must see after something similiar as:
+After you should see something similiar as:

 <img src="img/starplot-1.png" alt="starplot-night" width="500"/>